Lexus LBX Review 2024

 If you’ve always wanted a Lexus but smaller, the new LBX may well fit the bill.
 It’s a compact and bijou smallish car, which is also its biggest drawback as space is limited if you’ve got four adults to move around.
 That’s probably why Lexus says it’s aimed at a younger audience than its larger models.
 The Lexus LBX will therefore be well suited to couples or those with small children, although boot space is limited, too.

 However, if you like to travel light and enjoy the premium aspect of the Lexus brand, there’s no reason why you won’t find the LBX perfectly suited to your needs.
-In fact, the LBX might also find a home alongside someone with an existing larger Lexus as it boasts all the same things people love about the brand, albeit in a smaller form.
+In fact, the LBX might also find a home with buyers who already have an existing larger Lexus, as it boasts all the same things people love about the brand, albeit in a smaller form.

-The Lexus LBX comes with just one motor to pick, which is a brand new 1.5-litre self-charging hybrid, making your powertrain route a straightforward one.
-What isn’t quite so simple is deciding on the Lexus LBX model to buy as unlike many manufacturers, the Japanese carmaker has produced quite a convoluted range of options.
+The Lexus LBX comes with just one powertrain, which is a 1.5-litre self-charging hybrid, making your choice of LBX a bit easier.
+What isn’t quite so simple is deciding on the trim level to buy, as unlike many manufacturers, the Japanese carmaker has produced quite a convoluted range of choices.

-Of course, if you crave a little more luxury the next trim up, the Takumi grade, makes sense despite being a few thousand more.
-It gets you some posh trimmings, like an electric adjustable memory seat for the driver, which is missing in the lowlier cars.
-There’s also the benefit of the Mark Levinson Sound System plus slightly more plush semi-aniline leather seats.
-It seems hard to justify the just under £40k of the top spec Takumi Design level though.
+Of course, if you crave a little more luxury, then the next trim up - the Takumi grade - makes sense despite being a few thousand pounds more.
+It gets you some posh trimmings, like an electrically adjustable memory seat for the driver, which is missing in the lowlier cars.
+There’s also the benefit of the Mark Levinson Sound System, plus slightly more plush semi-aniline leather seats.
+It seems hard to justify the forty-odd grand pricetag of the top-spec Takumi Design level, though.

 Given the size of the smaller car market, there are plenty of options when looking at models similar to the Lexus LBX.
 Both the Audi Q2 and MINI Countryman are cited as the most likely rivals, but there are bigger and smaller variations at a range of budgets to lure people away from the pull of premium.
 You could also check out the Volvo XC40, the Volkswagen T-Cross, the Ford Puma, the Vauxhall Mokka or the Mazda CX-30.